 Subscribe to our Signals newsletter to learn about new events as soon as they’re announced.

-Sandor Weisz runs The Mystery League.
+Sandy Weisz runs The Mystery League.
 He has been making puzzles and games since he was a teenager.
 He's a member of the National Puzzler's League.
-He writes puzzles any chance he can get, which you can find at our Signals newsletter, @pzlr on Twitter, @mysteryleague on Instagram, or occasionally on the NPR Sunday puzzle.
+He writes puzzles any chance he can get, which you can find at our Signals newsletter, on Instagram, on Threads, on Bluesky, or occasionally on the NPR Sunday puzzle.
 He lives in Chicago with his wife, two kids, and dog.